JingyuFang114/CDL_MFAC_PMLSM_Simulation/README.md

 calculate_index.m
 ```

-This script will generate the performance metrics and save the corresponding figures to the directory folder.
+This script will generate the performance metrics, you can save the corresponding figures for further comparison.

 ---